 Because diversity is about being asked to take part, equity is about having the transport to get there, inclusion is about being asked to get involved and equality is performing like no one is watching.

-Diversity – Is being invited to ‘The Party’
+Diversity – is being invited to ‘The Party’

 For equality and neurodiversity to be a reality this is a statement of intent for neurodivergent individuals.

-Equity – Is having proper transport to get there
+Equity – is having proper transport to get there

 Understanding the guidelines (or where the rope is) for your workplace and having it made clear is vital.
+Find out more here.

 Inclusion – is being asked to participate

 To be included you need to be invited and have the tools and environment to be present.
 Being asked to take part shows the value that you are placing on the person you are asking.
 Asking them to take part because you see their strengths and know that they can add value is vital.
-Inclusion is not a display it is about mutual benefit and creating places that allow the individual to walk the most difficult tight ropes.
+Inclusion is not a display, it is about mutual benefit and creating places that allow the individual to walk the most difficult tight ropes.

-Equality and neurodiversity – Performing like no one is watching
+Equality and neurodiversity – performing like no one is watching

 Equality and Neurodiversity is about creating a level playing field where individuals get to use their skills and competencies in great ways.
 It is a place where creativity explodes, and innovation is paramount that can only be realised if you can bring your full neurodivergent self to work.
 It is about challenging and being okay with offering insight without fear and recognising the value that you can bring whilst encouraging the potential you see in others.